 If you are served with subpoena to testify at at trial or other proceeding this is a court order.
 If you fail to obey the order you will be held in comtempt and could go to jail.
 However, if you are simply being asked by law enforcement to testify, you can explain your concerns and there is a good...Read more »

 The answer to this question depends upon where the inmate is housed.
 Generally inmates can submit what they call "snivel" sheets to the guards when they need medical attention.
-If the inmate has submitted snivels which have been ignored the inmate should have their lawyer ask the court to issue an...Read more »
+If the inmate has submitted snivels which have been ignored the inmate should have their lawyer ask the court...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.